w3c/wcag3/guidelines/groups/input-operation/authentication.md

   - voice-identification
 ---

-Users have alternative authentication methods available to them.
+Users have alternative authentication :term[methods] available to them.